 The Enforcement Management Model (EMM) and associated procedures, provide the Council with a framework for making enforcement decisions that meet the principles of the HSE Executive Board Enforcement Policy Statement.
 It captures the issues officers consider when exercising their professional judgement and reflects the process by which enforcement decisions are reached.
 Authorised officers will take decisions consistent with the principles of the EMM.
-It captures the issues Officers consider when exercising their professional judgement and reflects the process by which enforcement decisions are reached.

-It allows for decision making to be fair, consistent, transparent, and for ensuring that those who make decisions are accountable for them; it is a useful tool to help experienced Officers assess their decisions in complex cases; and guide less experienced and trainee Officers in making enforcement decisions http://www.hse.gov.uk/enforce/emm.pdf.
+It allows for decision making to be fair, consistent, transparent, and for ensuring that those who make decisions are accountable for them; it is a useful tool to help experienced Officers assess their decisions in complex cases; and guide less experienced and trainee Officers in making enforcement decisions.

-5.5 Primary Authority schemes
+5.1 Primary Authority schemes

 The Primary Authority scheme has been developed to assist businesses.
 Primary Authority is a legally recognised partnership where a business can set up a formal relationship with a local authority - the 'Primary Authority' to receive tailored support, advice, guidance and assistance in relation to one or more specific areas of law.
 There will be a cost agreed between the parties based upon the time and assistance required.
 The areas of law can include health and safety, food safety, trading standards and licensing laws.
 It is also possible for a group of businesses in a commercial field to create a coordinated partnership, which has similar benefits.

 The Primary Authority can give advice on any matter relating to the category of law covered by the agreement.
 This could include:

-- the legal obligations of the business;

-- helping to interpret the law; or
+- the legal obligations of the business; - helping to interpret the law; or

-- checking that business processes and procedures comply with the law.
+• checking that business processes and procedures comply with the law.